sanjogbora/DiwaliSnapStudio/replit.md

   - Added loop prevention for square stickers to avoid infinite updates
   - Fixed rendering order - stickers can now be placed anywhere on canvas, including over polaroid message area
   - Transform handler now uses scaleX with keepRatio enforcement for accurate proportions
-- 2024-10-17: **UI Redesign - Gradient Theme:**
-  - Changed font from Inter to Plus Jakarta Sans for modern look
-  - Applied festive gradient background (dark maroon #6D001F to lighter red #D3003C)
-  - Updated buttons to light yellow color for better contrast on gradient
-  - Implemented glass-morphism design with semi-transparent white overlays for cards/modals
-  - Fixed sticker drawer to be responsive (centered and max-width on desktop)
-  - Updated all UI colors for optimal visibility on gradient background